Optimization of capacity and cost of ex-vivo expansion using bioreactors to facilitate commercialization of MSC as ATMP

 Contrarily, fluid flow stimuli induced the initiation of osteogenic differentiation confirmed by multiple assays including mRNA expression of osteogenic markers and collagen matrix formation.

-This findings open the possibility of preconditioning BMSC to be of more osteogenic phenotype by aiming at improving regenerative efficiency after cell transplantation therapy.
+However, when the cell contractility is mitigated by cell contraction inhibitors, osteogenic phenotype and functionality disappeared.
+There findings open the possibility of preconditioning BMSC to be of more osteogenic phenotype by aiming at improving regenerative efficiency after cell transplantation therapy.

 Current projects also include the investigation of mechanotransduction related to flow-inducing osteogenesis, further optimization of ideal flow magnitude for osteoinduction and developing next generation bioreactor systems.